FAQs

 Safety & Security Volunteers (blue vests)

-Safety and security volunteers are identified by blue vests and are available to help campers stay safe while having a good time.
+Safety and security volunteers are identified by blue vests and are available to help you stay safe while having a good time.
 If you need assistance or are with someone who needs assistance, flag down a safety volunteer (in blue vests) and they will help you.

 Law Enforcement

-Folk Fest is a wonderfully expressive, inclusive, and interactive environment that can sometimes feel like an escape from the real world, but the Festival Campground and all other areas of the Winnipeg Folk Festival are subject to provincial and federal laws.
+Folk Fest is a wonderfully expressive, inclusive, and interactive environment that can sometimes feel like an escape from the real world, but the Festival Site, Campgrounds and all other areas of the Winnipeg Folk Festival are subject to provincial and federal laws.
 The Winnipeg Folk Festival does not promote or condone the use of illegal drugs, excessive drinking or underage drinking.
 The Winnipeg Folk Festival works with law enforcement officers to patrol the Festival and all campgrounds.

 It is not our mission to police your lifestyle or inhibit self-expression.
 Law enforcement officers at the Festival are simply fulfilling the same function as the police in any community – helping to ensure safe homes and safe communities!
 Please respect the valuable work that they do to keep everyone in our Festival community safe.